jeremehancock/AI-Game-Collection/README.md

 ## 🎮 Available Games

+### Nerdle
+A nerdy twist on the famous word game.
+Guess the hidden "nerdy" word in 6 tries.

 ### Pipes Puzzle
 Connect the pipes to create a continuous flow.
 Test your logical thinking skills with this challenging puzzle game that requires strategic planning and spatial awareness.